 Paulina Barry

 I'm currently based at the end of the world in Aotearoa New Zealand.
 My aim is to provide high-quality, scientifically accurate, and visually captivating artwork that brings nature into focus.
-As a freelance natural history artist based in New Zealand, I aim to work with educational institutions, museums, conservation organizations, wildlife agencies, and other clients to create murals, illustrations, and interpretive resources that educate, inspire, and raise awareness about ecosystems and wildlife.
+As a freelance natural history artist based in New Zealand, I aim to work with educational institutions, museums, conservation organizations, wildlife agencies, consultancies, and other clients to create murals, illustrations, and interpretive resources that educate, inspire, and raise awareness about ecosystems and wildlife.

 Creative Science Communicator